Cally Kwong: Career

 Cally entered the Miss Hong Kong contest organised by HK TVB in 1982 when she was 19 and won the 1st runner-up title.
 The Miss Hong Kong of that year was Anglie Leon Leung (梁韻蕊) and the 2nd runner-up was Isabella Kau (寇鴻萍).
 As the 1st runner-up, Cally represented Hong Kong in the 32nd edition of the Miss World contest in 1982.
 Her contestant number was 29 out of 68.
 The event was held on 18 November 1982 at the Royal Albert Hall in London, UK.

 She later became a cantopop singer.
 In 1984, she signed up to PolyGram Records and released her first solo album a year later.
 She later became the Cantonese Singing voice for Ariel.

 She started jewelry studies and obtained a diploma in gemology and in 2000, she opened her own store, Cally Jewellery.

 Political career

-Cally started her charity work back in early 1990s.
-Because of her contribution to Jiangxi province, she was elected as delegate to the 9th and 10th Jiangxi CPPCC: The Chinese People's Political Consultative Conference.
+Kwong started her charity work back in early 1990s.
+Because of her contribution to Jiangxi province, she was elected as delegate to the 9th and 10th Jiangxi CPPCC (Chinese People's Political Consultative Conference).

-Cally was elected as one of the 36 delegates representing Hong Kong to the China National People's Congress in Dec 2017.
+She was elected as one of the 36 deputies representing Hong Kong in China's National People's Congress in Dec 2017.